 Our framework is also tied to a strong implementation plan, ensuring it translates into bottom-line results.

-Hay Group can design total remuneration programmes that can help you:
+Hay Group can design total remuneration programs that can help you:

-- align the value of the total reward programmes with individual performance, business performance and work culture
+- align the value of the total reward programs with individual performance, business performance and work culture

 - provide a competitive and differentiated total reward package, one reflective of the internal and external value of work

-- ensure the external competitiveness of the total reward programme, so that the level and mix of remuneration is positioned against the right comparator groups, at the right levels
+- ensure the external competitiveness of the total reward program, so that the level and mix of remuneration is positioned against the right comparator groups, at the right levels

 - develop reward programmes that most cost effectively meet the motivational and retention needs of employees

-- ensure employees have buy-in and understand new programmes, which in turn, will increase employee commitment/engagement
+- ensure employees have buy-in and understand new programs, which in turn, will increase employee commitment/engagement

-- ensure line managers fully understand the programmes and can lead in implementing them
+- ensure line managers fully understand the programs and can lead in implementing them

 - align people costs with business results.